edgedb/edgedb/docs/reference/ddl/extensions.rst

 .. eql:synopsis::

-    CREATE EXTENSION <ExtensionName> ";"
+    create extension <ExtensionName> ";"

-There's a :ref:`corresponding SDL declaration
+There's a :ref:`corresponding SDL declaration <ref_eql_sdl_extensions>`
-<ref_eql_sdl_extensions>` for enabling an extension, which is the
-recommended way of doing this.
+for enabling an extension, which is the recommended way of doing this.

 Description
 -----------

-``CREATE EXTENSION`` enables the specified extension for the current database.
+The command ``create extension`` enables the specified extension for the current database.

 Examples
 --------